mscaudill/neuroGit/README.md

 <img src=https://github.com/mscaudill/neuroGit/blob/master/stimulus-delivery/StimGenGui/StimGen.PNG height=250, align="left">

 Further, the package supports parallel port triggering on the following computer architectures: 32-bit and 64-bit Windows XP and Windows 7.
 This allows users to initiate a cascade of data acquistions sequences with millisecond timing accuracy.
 A range of possible stimuli are provided in the stimGenStimuli directory.
-These stimuli are modular and feature  expemplary code annotation to aiddevelopers in creating new stimuli.
+These stimuli are modular and feature  expemplary code annotation to aid developers in creating new stimuli.

 ## DATA-ANALYSIS
 _______